An extremely high quality, full ivory hilted Vietnamese sword.

 Between the blade and the guard a silver spacer and a silver tonkou is found.
 The blade is of pattern welded construction with double fullering that changes to triple fullering on both sides.

 The rose wood scabbard retains the three repousse silver fittings that display dragons with vine and floral designs.
-Between the fittings are carved and inlayed sections that display Taoist symbols amongst floral motifs, branches and butterflies.
+Between the fittings are carved and inlayed sections that display Taoist symbology amongst floral motifs, branches and butterflies.

 A very exotic form of a Guom displaying the finest work of many artisans.